ishaann-007/campusSync/docs/research.md

 * View issue details
 * Acknowledge assigned issues
 * Work on issues
-* Update issue status
 * Mark issues as resolved

-Staff cannot manually choose or reassign issues.
+Staff cannot choose their assignments or modify the original issue details.

+---

-### Management
+### 3.3 Management

 Management can:

 * View issues across the institution
+* View issue details
 * Monitor issue statuses
-* See responsible departments
+* See responsible departments and Staff
-* See assigned Staff
+* View issue counts
 * Filter issues by status, department, and category
-* View overall issue counts

-Management is an oversight role in the MVP rather than an operational issue-handling role.
+Management has read-only visibility into issues in the MVP.

 ---

-## 5. Issue Categories
+## 4. Issue Categories

-The MVP uses four predefined issue categories:
+The MVP contains four categories:

 1. **IT / Equipment**
 2. **Facilities / Classroom**